 RedCircle’s YouTube integration

 Once you sign into your YouTube account on RedCircle, whenever you publish an episode you can check the box to convert your podcast file into a video file and publish it on your YouTube Channel with your show’s cover art and a dynamic soundwave.
 This feature, like the rest of the platform is completely free to use.
+If your show is smaller (but growing!), RedCircle will still generate a video file for you; all you have to do is login to YouTube and upload it in!

 It’s up to you how you choose to publish your show on YouTube.
 You can publish full episodes so that people can listen directly on the platform.
 Or, consider creating short shareable clips to draw listeners in and drive them to listen on other platforms.